| "A Godsend! Riders spend

 "Don’t ride like a tourist, ride

+like a local"?
 Just the usual corporate bumpf, right??

 Actually it's much more than that.
 As the above quotes confirm, it really